The Government Pension Fund Global (GPFG) in Norway

 To this end, Norway established in 1990 a sovereign wealth fund - the Government Pension Fund Global (GPFG).
 The fund has had a positive impact in allowing the government to manage oil assets and revenues sustainably, while saving and creating wealth for future generations.
 Fiscal policy and investment guidelines have continued to develop over the years.
 Currently, Norway's GPFG is the largest such fund in the world.

-The key difference of GPFG with other similar funds is that it effectively allows to convert oil assets into an investment portfolio, allowing a systematic management of the funds, and to live off the returns of the investment rather than the common practice of spending the value of the asset itself.
+The key difference of GPFG with other similar funds is that it effectively converts oil assets into an investment portfolio, allowing a systematic management of the funds, and to live off the returns of the investment rather than the common practice of spending the value of the asset itself.

 The IMF defines a Sovereign Wealth Fund (SWF) as a “government-owned investment funds, set up for a variety of macroeconomic purposes.
 They are commonly funded by the transfer of foreign exchange assets that are invested long term, overseas.”